-You will receive a copy of "Getting Started", an official STATA guide if you elect to purchase your own copy.
+You will receive a copy of the STATA documentation in PDF format if you choose to purchase your own.
 If you expect to use STATA beyond this course, you can feel free to purchase a more advanced copy (SE or MP), but the Intercooled version will allow you to complete all the requirements of this course.